 Here are some examples of Wimpole patients that had receding hairlines.

 Compare the symptoms of a mature vs a receding hairline at a glance in the table below:

 |Hair loss speed||Slowly, over a period of years||Quickly, and/or at a relatively young age|

 |Symptoms||Hairline moves back at the temples slowly, usually up to 1.5cm from original hairline||Rapid hair loss at the temples and forehead, sometimes with additional hair loss at the crown.
 Often recedes beyond 1.5cm.|

 |Causes||Age||Male pattern baldness; less often traction alopecia and other lifestyle factors or conditions|

 Why does your hairline change?

-There are other potential reasons for hair loss around the temples and forehead, too.
-Wearing your hair in a tight ponytail or top knot can cause traction alopecia, which is known to cause hair loss in these areas.
+It should be noted, that there are other potential reasons for hair loss around the temples and forehead, too.
+For example, wearing your hair in a tight ponytail or top knot can cause traction alopecia, which is known to cause hair loss in these areas.
 However, unlike a receding hairline, this type of hair loss is often reversible.

 Is a mature hairline a sign of male pattern baldness?

 While mature hairlines are caused by the same hormone as receding hairlines, a maturing hairline isn’t always a sign of genetic hair loss.